 - Popularity - Since the Microsoft Office suite is standard in most business software, Excel is likely already loaded on your machine and the machines of folks with whom you will be sharing documents.

-- Familiarity - Microsoft applications are familiar to most people so Excel’s commands and keyboard shortcuts are similar to those used in many other applications, making the interface largely intuitive.
+- Familiarity - Microsoft applications are familiar to most people, so Excel’s commands and keyboard shortcuts are similar to those used in many other applications, making the interface largely intuitive.

 - Versatility - Excel is a great way to venture into data analysis in baby steps, from simple data collection to formula creation, to integration with Power BI.

 Below is your guide to all things data analysis in Excel.
+In this guide, we cover:

 Where is data analysis in Excel?